Lastorder-DC/The-Sims-2-Legacy-Collection-Fixer/README.md

 ---

 ## **Notes**
 - Using the **verfity integrity of game files** option in Steam or EA App will **revert** some of the fixes made by this installer.
 This happens because it detects the modified game files and replaces them with the vanilla ones.
-The fixes reverted are the restored radio songs, the 'Objects.package' files being read only, the missing CAS items from the Happy Holidays Stuff Pack, the menues saying 'The Sims™ 2', and the base game loading text.
-After using the **verfity integrity of game files** you can simply run this program again to fix the issue.
+So if you use verfity integrity of game files you will then need to use this program again.

  - TS2-Extender auto skips the intro and makes the game launch in borderless mode.
 You can change this by editing the 'TS2Extender.ini' located in TSBin in the EP9 folder.